LQ95/Personal/Uni stuff/ingsw server/src/readme.md

-Source code for an uni project, made in colaborationw ith @MarcoGalantino
+Source code for an uni project, made in collaboration with @MarcoGalantino